epfl-ada/ada-2023-project-chatchuipt/readme.md

    5.1.
 Plot world map, Users locations distribution --> **better distribution on RB**

    5.2.
-Different coef for the ratings calculation for each site --> **better weight distribution on BA** --> to have a better comparaison of ratings between each site compare the criteria **'overall'**
+Supervised Learning : Different coef for the ratings calculation for each site --> **better weight distribution on BA**
+   	--> to have a better comparaison of ratings between each site compare the criteria **'overall'**

    5.3.
 Top review style --> differente 'beer_style' name

 _Argument for why we choosed RB dataset_

-7. Plot tendencies
+7. Plot tendencies (alcohol percentage, seasonal distribution)

-# To do
+# To do later
 1. How to merge RB & BA

    1.1.
 Filter the data RB & BA only from USA